IndraSub/Orihime1/README.md

 This branch is aimed to create a Linux-compatible version of Orihime1.

-### TODOs
+### Main Features

-- Translate all PowerShell scripts to Python
+- All scripts in written in Python, friendly to deploy and maintenance.
-- Use a more flexible method to load filter libraries
+- Use a flexible method to load filter libraries - from binaries pack or system PATHs.
-- Support setting Vapoursynth's thread & max_cache_size automatically based on device's CPU thread & physical memory size
+- Completely deprecated AviSynth, thank you and R.I.P.!
+- Replace more components with Linux-compatible alternates.

 ------

 # Orihime1

-*This repository has renamed from Orihime1-Core to Orihime1.*

 **Orihime1 is the worker part of Orihime1 Project.**